senomorf/oci-cpu-shaper/docs/09-cli.md

   instanceId: "ocid1.instance.oc1..example"
 ```

+- The repository publishes these defaults as ready-to-use manifests at
+  `configs/mode-a.yaml` and `configs/mode-b.yaml`.
+The Compose and Quadlet
+  manifests in §6 mount the matching file so Mode A (rootless) and Mode B
+  (rootful) stacks boot with the documented configuration when no overrides are
+  supplied.
 - `controller.*` mirrors the slow-loop thresholds from §3.1, including the one-hour cadence and relaxed six-hour interval when OCI P95 remains healthy.
 The fast-loop suppression settings (`suppressThreshold`, `suppressResume`) decide when estimator-driven contention drops the worker pool to zero and when work resumes after the host cools.
 - Validation now enforces that every slow-loop target or goal remains below both suppression thresholds, so manifests that would immediately re-trigger the fast loop are rejected with an exit status of `2` and a descriptive error message (§§3.1, 5.2).
 - `estimator.interval` controls the fast `/proc/stat` sampler cadence (§5.2) while the worker `pool` exposes quantum sizing that stays within the 1–5 ms duty-cycle budget.